ChiniwirisWu/ChiniwirisWu/README.md

 ## About Me
 - Studying Computer Science
-- Languages I speak are Spanish, English, and 汉语 (working on it!).
+- Languages I speak are Spanish, English, and 汉语 (还学习!).
 - Fan of Phylosophy, Literature, and healthy lifestyle (and some Japanese animated series).
 - I belive that functionality and robust products > stylish ones.